sandangt/itachi/README.md

 - Run `pnpm dev`

+- Go to browser's manage extension settings, add new extension by pointing to the `dist` directory

-- Any change will be load automatically
+- Any change will be loaded automatically